zhiyaoYang/HPDMGUI/readme.md

 todo list:

 * ver 0.0, only for existing .hpdm case, not configuration change (no adding new component), load and write .hpdm file
-	* linkDialog: change system data
+	* linkDialog: add/remove var/successive
-	* componentDialog: apply valid check
+	* replace component icon with pic
-	* replace icon with pic (center link ends)
+	* component list dock (maybe used for more func based on item selected?)

 	* system level settings (referigerant)
 	* write into .hpdm file